aschluter/ClinPrior/README.md

 ClinPrior is an interactome-driven prioritization method that predicts the patient's disease causal variant based on the description of the phenotype in HPO terms.
 This prioritization is divided into two steps:

 - **Gene prioritization:** computation of a phenotypic metric by comparing the patient's phenotype with HPO-Gene associations from existing human disease databases (prior knowledge) and iterative propagation of this phenotypic score within a multilayer network with physical and functional interactions.
-- **Variant prioritization:** filtering and calculation of a variant deleteriousness score from WES or WGS sequences in a VCF (variant calling format) file.
+- **Variant prioritization:** filtering and calculation of a variant deleteriousness score from WES or WGS sequences in a VCF (variant calling format) file annotated with VEP.
+Supports both **GRCh37 (hg19)** and **GRCh38 (hg38)** genome assemblies.
 The last step returns a ranked list with the best variants that can explain the patient's phenotype at the top.

 If you find this code useful in your clinical genomics analysis, please cite: